shalomtou/weather-widget-cdn/README.md

 </html>
 ```

-Replace `YOUR_API_KEY` with your OpenWeather API key and `weatherDiv` default will append in the body element, with the
+Replace `YOUR_API_KEY` with your [Weather API](https://www.weatherapi.com/) API key and `weatherDiv` default will append in the body element, with the
 id of the HTML element where you want the Weather Widget to be rendered.

 ### Initializing an Instance

+Create a Api Token at [Weather API](https://www.weatherapi.com/).
-To initialize an instance of the Weather Widget, create
+To initialize an instance of the Weather Widget,create
-a new `WeatherWidgetInstance` object with your OpenWeather API key and the id of
+a new `WeatherWidgetInstance` object with your [Weather API](https://www.weatherapi.com/) key and the id of
 the HTML element where you want the widget to be rendered.

 ```js